-80/20 Ground Beef is The Perfect Blend
+80/20 Ground Beef Is the Perfect Blend

-Now, this part is important: Make sure you get 80/20 ground beef, which means that it's 80 percent lean, 20 percent fat.
-That might sound like a lot of fat, but a large amount of that fat is going to render out as you cook it, with the result being a moist, juicy burger.
+80/20 ground beef means that it's 80 percent lean, 20 percent fat.
+That might sound like a lot of fat, but a large amount of that fat is going to render out as you cook it, with the result will be a moist, juicy burger.
 As it happens, beef chuck is right at the sweet spot of 80/20—if you see ground chuck, get it.

 Ask for "Store Trim"

 Store trim is almost always 80/20 because they use the fat trimmings from other cuts of meat that they fabricate there.
 Note that the plastic wrap will be drawn tightly across the meat and it will be touching the meat.
 The meat will be nice and pink with flecks of white fat visible.

-Ask Your Butcher to Grind it On the Spot
+Ask Your Butcher to Grind It on the Spot